The Complete Guide To Processing Card-Not-Present Transactions

 Card-not-present transactions have gone from a rarely used backup method of completing payments to a popular, commonly-used payment method on par with traditional card-present transactions.
 Unfortunately, this increased popularity has also brought more credit card fraud, which is easier to accomplish if a merchant can’t physically inspect a customer’s card.

-If you’re a budding eCommerce entrepreneur, it’s critical you understand that the higher risk of fraud for online payments is the primary factor in making credit-card-not-present processing rates during this type of transaction significantly higher than for card-present transactions in a brick-and-mortar setting.
+If you’re a budding eCommerce entrepreneur looking for the best credit card processor for a small business, it’s critical you understand that the higher risk of fraud for online payments is the primary factor in making credit-card-not-present processing rates during this type of transaction significantly higher than for card-present transactions in a brick-and-mortar setting.

 This article will explain card-not-present transactions and why they differ from card-present transactions.
 We’ll also review how much they typically cost to process and explain how the increased risk of fraud they present drives up that cost.
 Finally, we’ll offer some practical tips on protecting your business from card-not-present fraud, including some common security features that usually won’t cost you anything extra to implement.